 Utilization Review Manager

-Bradley oversees the business development, marketing, outreach, admissions, and compliance departments at Westwind.
+Bradley oversees the marketing, outreach, business development, admissions, and compliance departments at Westwind.
 He creates streamlined systems to ensure high productivity and efficacy.
 He develops the Westwind brand and pushes that brand out to the local, national, and international stage.

 Bradley strongly believes that if one is willing, has an open mind, and wants to change their life around; they can do that with the guidance of the Westwind team.
 Bradley personally knows that addiction is a very isolating disease.
 He also knows that change is incredibly difficult for an individual, especially when one is trying to change bad behaviors to appropriate behaviors.
-But, when a client walks into the Westwind homes, they will immediately feel they are part of a family.
-Westwind provides all the tools and has the highest level professionals in the industry to provide the best care possible to clients willing to get that help.
+But, “When a client walks into the Westwind homes, they will immediately feel they are part of a family.
+Westwind provides all the tools and has the highest level professionals in the industry to provide the best care possible to clients willing to get that help”.